py-lama/apilama/README.md

 # APILama

 APILama is the API gateway for the PyLama ecosystem.
 It serves as the central communication layer between the frontend WebLama interface and the various backend services (PyLama, PyBox, PyLLM, SheLLama).
+APILama integrates with LogLama as the primary service for centralized logging, environment management, and service orchestration.

 ## Features